dgdavid/resume-like-a-test/README.md

 ## Caveats

-As I said before, this is a project made only for learning purposes and build, in a complicated way I must admit, a particular version of my resume.
+As I said before, this is a project made only for learning purposes and build, in a complicated way I must admit, a particular version of my résumé.
 So, it wouldn’t be weird to find bugs and unexpected behaviors.

 Some stuff to take into account are